veronikaSS/CMSC495Project/README.md

 # CMSC495Project

 HOW TO USE:
-1. Make sure flask, passlib, and datetime are installed.
-   If they are not installed, try:
-    - pip install flask
-    - pip install passlib
-    - pip install datetime
-2. Save all files / directories to your local machine
+1. Save all files / directories to your local machine
-3. Open the project folder in a terminal
+2. Open the project folder in a terminal
-4. Run the following commands in folder:
+3. Run: pip install -r requirements.txt
-    - python app.py
+4. Run: python app.py
 5. Open your web browser and visit localhost:5000